JoelDreaver/LinVst3-X/README.md

 LinVst3-X might have some problems running with Bitwig and Tracktion/Waveform due to some incompatibilities.

-The LinVst3-X server can be preloaded

-wine /usr/bin/lin-vst3-server-x.exe.so for 64 bit plugins

-wine /usr/bin/lin-vst3-server-x32.exe.so for 32 bit plugins

 LinVst3-X usage is basically the same as LinVst-X except that the file to be renamed to the vst3 dll name is linvst3x.so (rather than linvst.so for LinVst). https://github.com/osxmidi/LinVst/wiki https://github.com/osxmidi/LinVst/blob/master/README.md https://github.com/osxmidi/LinVst/tree/master/Detailed-Guide

 So for example, linvst3x.so would be renamed to Delay.so for Delay.vst3 (see convert folder for batch name conversion utilities)